Dawn Keefer: Political career

 Keefer was initially elected to represent the 92nd district in the Pennsylvania House of Representatives in 2016 and won reelection in 2018, 2020, and 2022.

 Following the 2020 United States presidential election, Keefer supported efforts to overturn the election results in Pennsylvania, advocating for an audit of the election and an investigation into claims of election fraud despite lacking evidence.
 She was one of 26 Pennsylvania House Republicans who signed a letter requesting the disqualification of Pennsylvania's electoral votes.
 Keefer was also one of several lawmakers in contact with Congressman Scott Perry following the election; Perry was one of the chief architects of attempts to reverse the election results to favor then-President Donald Trump.

-Keefer was the inaugural chairwoman of the Pennsylvania State Freedom Caucus.
+Keefer was the inaugural chairwoman of the Pennsylvania Freedom Caucus.
 Under her leadership, the caucus called for Pennsylvania libraries to withdraw from the American Library Association after its president, Emily Drabinski, referred to herself as a "Marxist" in a social media post.
 The caucus also sued the administration of Governor Josh Shapiro in 2024 after he implemented automatic voter registration in the state, claiming it to be executive overreach.

 On January 11, 2024, Keefer announced her candidacy for the Pennsylvania State Senate in the 31st district following the retirement of Mike Regan.
 She defeated Democratic candidate Mark Temons in the general election.
 Keefer was appointed as the chair of the Senate Local Government Committee upon assuming office.

+After President Trump issued a 2025 executive order calling for the elimination of the U.S. Department of Education, Keefer introduced a resolution to support the devolvement of education policy to the states.

-For the 2025-2026 Session Keefer sits on the following committees in the State Senate:
+For the 2025–2026 Session Keefer sits on the following committees in the State Senate: